cs100/template-lab-02-git-flow/README.md

 ### Reviewing a Pull Request

 Partner 2 should now review Partner 1's PR.
-Go to the "Pull requests" tab and click on `Fibonacci Function`.
-From here, you can review comments made about the PR, all commits associated with that PR, and what changed in the files.
+Navigate to the "Pull requests" tab and click on `Fibonacci Function`.
+From here, you can review comments made about the PR, all commits associated with that PR, and what changed within the files.

 Near the bottom, you should see a green checkmark.
 This means GitHub found no possible merge conflicts.
 Go ahead and press "Merge pull request".
+This completes the merge from the `<partner-1-github-username>/add-fibonacci-function` branch to the master branch.
+You are now given the option to delete the branch.
+It's nice to keep repositories neat and tidy, so go ahead and delete the branch.

+Partner 1 should navigate to the "Pull requests" tab and click on `Main Prompt`.
+Unlike the first PR, this one has a merge conflict.
+Let's resolve that now.

+Click on "Resolve conflicts".
+You will see an editor with `main.cpp` open like so:

+*insert image here*

+Lines 11 - 18 is the new code coming in from the branch being merged, while lines 18-20 is existing code from the master branch (the branch that is being merged into).
+We'd like to accept the new code, so go ahead and delete lines 11 and 18-20.

+In the top right, click on "Mark as revolved", then "Commit merge".
+This will commit these changes and give the green checkmark to show no more conflicts.
+Go ahead and press "Merge pull request", which will complete the PR.

 ## Code Reviews